ehmicky/autoserver/docs/functions.md

 # Server-specific variables

-Server-specific variables can be added using the `variables` schema property, which is an object containing all server-specific variables.
+Server-specific variables can be added using the `variables` [schema property](schema.md), which is an object containing all server-specific variables.

-For example, if the schema specifies:
+In the example below, the `$secret_password` server-specific variable is made available to any function.

 ```yml
 variables:
   $secret_password: admin
 ```

-The server-specific variable `$secret_password` can be used in any function:

 <!-- eslint-disable strict, filenames/match-exported, camelcase -->
 ```js